-- h) TRADE BARRIERS: Legislation permits the introduction of GE crops under exceptional conditions; which requires presidential intervention on the behalf of the safeguard of national interest.
-However, imports of GE commodities occur with frequency. - i) INTELLECTUAL PROPERTY RIGHTS: Legislation permits the registration of new plant varieties.
-State funded new plant varieties are deemed public goods; no royalties are collected.
-Private breeding and seed companies however can register new varieties and charge royalties. - j) CARTAGENA PROTOCOL RATIFICATION: Ecuador is a signatory of the Convention on Biological Diversity and the Cartagena Protocol on Biosafety; policies and regulations issued must be in accordance with these agreements. - k) INTERNATIONAL TREATIES/FORA: Ecuador is bound by Andean Community of Nations Decision 523; requiring that its biosafety regulations be in compliance with the Andean Strategy on Biodiversity.
-It does not currently participate in other biotechnology fora. - I) RELATED ISSUES: Ecuador's Precautionary Principle creates trade controversies. - m) MONITORING AND TESTING: Monitoring and testing protocols are to be implemented; its specifications are not yet public.
+- h) TRADE BARRIERS: Legislation permits the introduction of GE crops under exceptional conditions; introduction requires presidential intervention citing national interest.
+However, imports of GE-content commodities occur with frequency. - i) INTELLECTUAL PROPERTY RIGHTS: Legislation permits the registration of new plant varieties.
+State funded new plant varieties are deemed public goods; while no royalties are currently being collected, Ecuador reserves the right to collect royalties.
+Private breeding and seed companies however can register new varieties and charge royalties. - j) CARTAGENA PROTOCOL RATIFICATION: Ecuador is a signatory of the Convention on Biological Diversity and the Cartagena Protocol on Biosafety; policies and regulations issued must be in accordance with these agreements.

-n) LOW-LEVEL PRESENCE POLICY (LLP): Ecuador has a low-level presence policy for processed food products.
+- k) INTERNATIONAL TREATIES/FORA: Ecuador is bound by Andean Community of Nations Decision 523; requiring that its biosafety regulations be in compliance with the Andean Strategy on Biodiversity.
+It does not currently participate in other biotechnology fora. - 1) RELATED ISSUES: Ecuador's Precautionary Principle creates trade controversies. - m) MONITORING AND TESTING: Monitoring and testing protocols are being implemented. - n) LOW-LEVEL PRESENCE POLICY (LLP): Ecuador has a low-level presence policy for processed food products.
 It favors the establishment of a LLP, but opposes a zero-tolerance level approach in the case of planting seeds.